LiMinggang/madedit-mod/README.txt

 Fix: Missing menu items for Copy file path/name/directory after refactor
 Fix: Fix Mouse event(LDown LDClick) handle issue(Since the beginning of MadEdit)
 Fix: Don't need "(R)" on windows title to mark read only file
-Fix: Assertion failure of search/replace results display
+Fix: Assertion failure of search/replace results display(string conversion)
+Fix: Spellchecker would insert instead of replace the word if the caret is at the end of a word

 Mod v0.3.7
 1.New: Column Align Right(Selected text would be aligned according to right)